bkmgit/JUBE/docs/tutorial.rst

 ~~~~~~~~~~~~

 *JUBE* supports two different types of input formats: *XML* based files and *YAML* based files.
 Both formats support the same amount of *JUBE*
-features and you can select your more preffered input format.
+features and you can select your more preferred input format.

 The following sections will always show all examples using both formats.
-However the explanations will mostly stick to the *XML* format but can be easily transfered
+However the explanations will mostly stick to the *XML* format but can be easily transferred
 to the *YAML* solution.

-Both formats depends on a specifc special scharacter handling.
+Both formats depends on a specific special character handling.
 More details can be found in the following FAQ sections:

 * :ref:`XML_character_handling`
 * :ref:`YAML_character_handling`